WinterWindSoftware/autochart-dotnet/README.md

 `
 Install-Package AutoChart.Sdk
 `
-This will add a reference to the AutoChart.Sdk.dll and its dependencies to your Visual Studio project.
+This will add a reference to the latest version of AutoChart.Sdk.dll and its dependencies to your Visual Studio project.

 ## Usage
 ### Authenticating